HeyShafty/Area/README.md

   SCREEN ICI

 ## Services:
-Here are all the diiferent actions/reactions that you can use to create
+Here are all the diiferent actions/reactions that you can use:
 - Outlook:
   - Reception of a new email.
   - Send an email.